 Chain of custody standards

 NOTE: FSC-STD-40-004 V3-1 became effective on 1 September 2021.
-Until 22 December 2022 both version 3-1 and the previous version of the standard will be valid.
+Until 31 December 2022 both version 3-1 and the previous version of the standard will be valid.
+By 31 December, all Certificate Holders and applicants for certification shall have been evaluated against version 3-1.
 After 31 December 2022, no new certificates can be issued based on the previous version.
-All certificates must have transitioned to version 3-1 of the standard by six months after 31 December 2022 or they will become invalid.
+Any certificates for the previous version of the standard can be invalidated without further notification after 30 June 2023.

 Chain of custody control systems